 If you want to enhance the golden tones in your photographs during this hour, shoot on ‘shadow’ white balance.
 This setting aims to cancel out the cool tones of shadows, leaving only the beautiful orange glow behind.

 While shooting during these times and using these particular techniques will allow you to produce beautiful, professional quality seascapes, don’t let yourself get stuck in a creative rut!
 Photograph in the middle of the day, at sunrise, at sunset, and play around with different foreground subjects (such as a starfish on the beach) and background subjects (such as a boat or lighthouse in the distance).
 If you’re feeling up to the challenge and are especially careful, shooting during a storm can create stunningly beautiful images.
 Try your hand at taking engagement photographs with the sea as a backdrop, photograph a product line in front of the waves, or shoot from different angles to get more interesting results.
 The possibilities are endless!

-To learn more about ocean photography enroll in a MFA in Photography at the New York Film Academy in Los Angeles.
+To learn more about ocean photography enroll in a MFA in Photography at the New York Film Academy.